adhiluphanna/deliciousrecipeh/content/post/538-recipe-of-speedy-bread-pudding.md

 1. Prepare 4 large egg yolk
 1. Make ready 1 tsp pure vanilla extract
 1. Take  Note: if half and half is not available - use 1 C of milk + 1 tbsp melted butter
-1. Take  Cream sugar &amp; egg yolk
+1. Take  Cream sugar & egg yolk
 1. Take  Heat milk to a slightly simmer.
-Ladle milk into egg yolk mixture slowly until finish &amp; keep whisking in between additions
+Ladle milk into egg yolk mixture slowly until finish & keep whisking in between additions
-1. Get spoon Return mixture to the pot &amp; heat until sauce thickens &amp; coats at the back of the
+1. Get spoon Return mixture to the pot & heat until sauce thickens & coats at the back of the
 1. Take  Add vanilla once it cools